RICHARD JOSEPH NEUTRA (1892-1970)

 1947 - Case Study House 21A.
 Status unknown.

 1947 - The Joseph and Ruth Sinay House, 1861 Heather Court, Beverly Hills CA. Sold to Linda and Morris Halfon.
 Won first prize in House+Garden's 1947 Architectural Awards.
-Sold in 2001 to Mark Haddawy and Kathleen Rodriguez who still owned it as of 2014.
+Sold in 2001 to Mark Haddawy and Kathleen Rodriguez.
+Deeded to Kathleen Rodriguez in 2017.
 Named in 2008 as a Los Angeles Historic Cultural Landmark.
 Bottom photo by Michael Locke.

 1948 - The David Treweek House, 2250 Silver Lake Boulevard, Los Angeles CA. Sold in 1999 to Yoshiye Honda.
 Deeded in 2010 to Bob Honda.